top of page

 And Here is the Bad News

-• While older herbicides will break down fairly easily in the composting process, these newer persistent herbicides do not.
+• While older types of herbicides would break down fairly easily after less than a year or when put into a composting process, these newer persistent herbicides do not.

 • There are a number of plants/trees that are sensitive to these persistent herbicides, in that their growth will be twisted, with curled leaves, misshapen fruit, reduced yields, and may eventually lead to the death of the plant.

-• Plants known to be sensitive to these newer herbicides include:
+• Plants identified in the literature to be sensitive to these newer herbicides include:

-• Vegetables: Tomatoes, Potatoes, Carrots, Peppers, Lettuce, Spinach, Eggplant, Peas, Beans, Other Legumes, Parsley, Mushrooms, Fruits, Strawberries, Grapes
+• Vegetables: Tomatoes, Potatoes, Carrots, Peppers, Cucumbers, Squash, Melons, Lettuce, Spinach, Eggplant, Peas, Beans, Other Legumes, Parsley, Mushrooms

 • Flowers: Asters, Daisies, Sunflowers, Dahlias, Marigolds, Some roses, Petunias, Pansies